dwightjack/storypug/README.md

 Storypug makes it easy and more straightforward to use [pug](https://pugjs.org) mixins as components inside [Storybook](https://storybook.js.org) (and, incidentally, [Jest](https://jestjs.io/)).

-In a nutshell Storypug let's you import [pug mixins](https://pugjs.org/language/mixins.html) as functions and render them to HTML with options.
+In a nutshell, Storypug let's you import [pug mixins](https://pugjs.org/language/mixins.html) as functions and render them to HTML with options.

 <!-- TOC depthTo:4 -->